dshot92/internship_valume_mesh/Internship.md

 ### Non manifold vertex identification

-The cinolib library contains a function for detecting non manifold vertexes or edges of a mesh.
+The cinolib library contains a function for detecting non manifold vertices or edges of a mesh.

 ```c++
 bool AbstractPolygonMesh<M,V,E,P>::edge_is_manifold(const uint eid)